Surgery obstructions from Khovanov homology

 The following will be a useful absolutely $\bZ$-graded object: \begin{definition} The $\si$-normalized Khovanov homology is an absolutely $\bZ$-graded theory defined by $\Khsig(L)=\Khred(L)[-\frac{\si(L)}{2}]$, where $\si(L)$ denotes the signature of the link $L$.\end{definition}

-This turns out to be a natural absolute grading to consider, despite the fact that we are interested only in the relative grading, ultimately.
+Note that for 2-component links, the $\si$-normalized Khovanov homology is an invariant of unoriented links.
+This turns out to be a natural absolute grading to consider, despite the fact that we are ultimately interested in the relative grading.
 Of course, $\Khsig(L)$ and $\Khred(L)$ coincide as relatively $\bZ$-graded groups.